 ECG findings for sustained ventricular tachycardia (VT) include wide QRS complex (duration >120 milliseconds) at a rate greater than 100 bpm.

 Patients may have a normal cardiac output or may be hemodynamically compromised during episodes of ventricular tachycardia (VT).
-Presence or absence of symptoms does not differentiate VT from supraventricular tachycardia (SVT).
+Presence or absence of symptoms does not differentiate VT from supraventricular tachycardia.

-Sustained VT is usually observed in ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.
+Sustained VT is usually observed in ischemic and nonischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.

-Among patients with prior MI or nonischemic cardiomyopathy, VT is usually due to reentry involving regions of slowed conduction adjacent to scar.
+Among patients with prior myocardial infarction or nonischemic cardiomyopathy, VT is usually due to reentry involving regions of slowed conduction adjacent to scar.

 Owing to the unpredictable and life-threatening nature of most etiologies of sustained VT, prophylactic implantable cardioverter defibrillator implantation is recommended in high-risk patients.

 Sustained ventricular tachycardia (VT) is a ventricular rhythm faster than 100 bpm lasting at least 30 seconds or requiring termination earlier due to hemodynamic instability.
 VT is defined as a wide complex tachycardia (QRS 120 milliseconds or greater) that originates from one of the ventricles, and is not due to aberrant conduction (e.g., from bundle branch block), at a rate of 100 bpm or greater.
-"Idiopathic" VT occurs in the absence of apparent structural heart disease (e.g., prior MI, active ischemia, cardiomyopathy, valvular disease, arrhythmogenic right ventricular cardiomyopathy, left ventricular noncompaction, or other disorders of the myocardium), known channelopathy (e.g., long QT syndrome, Brugada syndrome, catecholaminergic polymorphic VT, short QT syndrome), drug toxicity, or electrolyte imbalance.
+"Idiopathic" VT occurs in the absence of apparent structural heart disease (e.g., prior myocardial infarction, active ischemia, cardiomyopathy, valvular disease, arrhythmogenic right ventricular cardiomyopathy, left ventricular noncompaction, or other disorders of the myocardium), known channelopathy (e.g., long QT syndrome, Brugada syndrome, catecholaminergic polymorphic VT, short QT syndrome), drug toxicity, or electrolyte imbalance.
 VT can be described as monomorphic or polymorphic.
 Torsades de pointes is a polymorphic VT with a characteristic twisting morphology occurring in the setting of QT interval prolongation.
 Sustained VT usually results in hypotension and symptoms of weakness, syncope, or palpitations; however, the arrhythmia may be present in patients who are asymptomatic and normotensive.